CN-TU/ntarc-spec/docs/preprocessing.rst

 selection (*optional*)
 ----------------------

-(*string*) It identifies how the features extracted to analyze packets where selected.
+(*string*) It identifies how the features extracted to analyze packets were selected.
 Please, consider carefully the following default labels (values):

 .. _selection: